proghead00/proghead00/Readme.md

 - 🔭 I’m currently learning Data Structures and Algorithms
-- 🚀 I’m looking to collaborate with other developers
+- 🚀 Languages I work/ have worked with: C++, C, JavaScript, Python, Java
 - 🥅 2021 Goals: Get deep into DSA, web development, start out competitive programming, contribute to Open Source projects and survive this pandemic!
 - ⚡Facts about me: I listen to alternative and progressive rock; I binge-watch anime and movies, series, and sometimes even read comics!